UbiquityDotNET/Llvm.NET/docfx/articles/Samples/codegeneration.md

 ### Calling LLVM Intrinsics
 The generated code needs to copy some data, rather than directly doing a copy in a loop, the code uses the LLVM intrinsic memcopy function.
 This function is lowered to an optimized copy for the target so tat applications need not worry about building optimal versions of IR for this common functionality.
-Furthermore, the LLVM instrinsic supports a variety of signatures for various data types all of which are hidden in the Llvm.NET method.
-Rather than require callers to create a declaration of the correct signature the Llvm.NET wrapper automatically figures out the correct signaure from the parameters provided.
+Furthermore, the LLVM intrinsic supports a variety of signatures for various data types all of which are hidden in the Llvm.NET method.
+Rather than require callers to create a declaration of the correct signature the Llvm.NET wrapper automatically figures out the correct signature from the parameters provided.

 ## Final LLVM IR
 ```llvm